Memorial Park (Omaha)

-Memorial Park is a 65-acre park located at 6005 Underwood Avenue near the Dundee neighborhood of Omaha, Nebraska.
-The park was created as a memorial for all of the men and women from Douglas County who have served in the armed forces.
+Memorial Park is a 65-acre park located at 6005 Underwood Avenue near the Dundee neighborhood of Omaha, Nebraska, United States.
+Its south perimeter runs adjacent to the Grand Army of the Republic Highway, also known as U.S. Route 6.
+The park was dedicated as a memorial to the armed services men and women from Douglas County who perished during World War II.
+Today it serves as Omaha’s setting to commemorate and honor those who served and died in conflicts, providing a place for remembrance and reflection on the sacrifices made.

 History

+On March 3, 1943, before the idea of a war memorial had been proposed, the defunct Dundee Golf Course property wasn't being used.
+A local Kiwanis Club suggested (and property owner Dundee Realty Company agreed) that two hundred apportioned Victory Gardens be sponsored and planted there.

-In a January 1944 letter to Henry Doorly, publisher of the Omaha World-Herald, Mrs. J W Broad, owner of the Gypsy Tea Shop noted that mothers and wives of those killed during World War II would come into her shop “looking so sorrowful” She suggested that a monument be erected to honor the fallen.
+In a January 1944 letter to Henry Doorly, publisher of the Omaha World-Herald, Mrs. J W Broad, owner of the Gypsy Tea Shop noted that mothers and wives of those killed during World War II would come into her shop "looking so sorrowful" She suggested that a monument be erected to honor the fallen.
 As a result, the World War II Memorial Association of Omaha was formed under the leadership of Storz Brewery owner Robert H. Storz and many other prominent citizens of Omaha.
 He lamented a twelve-year struggle the American War Mothers experienced trying to raise money for a World War I monument in Omaha.
 In 1925 a $250,000 structure of Bedford limestone designed by famed war memorial sculptor Lorado Taft, was proposed for a prominent point in Elmwood Park.
 A scaled-back monument was eventually dedicated on November 1, 1937 at Turner Park.
 Robert Storz was intent that a permanent and suitable World War II monument should be achieved.